 1 Riverside Drive, Camden, NJ 08103

 Ready for action?
 Step into the Land of Make Believe for a day of water park and amusement park fun for all ages.
 The whole fam will have a blast on the Rockin’ Tug Thrill Ride, or if you’re more daring, try the Scream Machine 360.
-Also, when it’s time to cool off, check out the water playground featuring Black Beard’s Pirate Ship, where littles can scramble up the plank and practice their best “ahoy there matey” impressions.
-This NJ attraction will be opening for its 67th season starting Memorial Day weekend—May 29th, 30th, and 31st.
+When it’s time to cool off, check out the water playground featuring Black Beard’s Pirate Ship, where littles can scramble up the plank and practice their best “ahoy there matey” impressions.
+This NJ attraction is open from May to September.

 354 Great Meadows Road, Hope, NJ 07844